mayalenE/sketch-transformer/README.md

 Things that I'd like to try next:
 * Finetune model and hyper-parameters: learning rate decay, gradient clipping, etc
 * Multi-class training on the Quick Draw Dataset
-* Multi-class training on [TU-Berlin Sketch Dataset](https://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) where strokes are bezier curves represented by 6-tuples
+* Multi-class training on [TU-Berlin Sketch Dataset](https://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) which seems to have slightly more advanced sketches and where strokes are represented by sequences of 7-tuple strokes
 * Class-conditioned Sketch Generation, with a encoder and conditional VAE akin to what is done in [this paper](https://arxiv.org/pdf/2205.09391.pdf)
 * I'd looove to generate more artisty sketches in the style of these [one line art drawings](https://medium.com/@michellegemmeke/the-art-of-one-line-drawings-8cd8fd5a5af7), as I found them very poetic and minimalist at the same time, and could make great tattoo designs!
 So if you know any open database of such drawings please let me know :pray: